+Hyperbaric oxygen therapy for brain injury appears to offer many promising benefits.
 But what is oxygen therapy, and how does it work?
-That’s what we’re finding out in today’s article.
+That’s what we will discuss in this article.

 To help you decide whether oxygen therapy is right for you, we’ll look at the science behind it, as well as the evidence both for and against its use in brain injury treatment.

-Understanding Hyperbaric Oxygen Therapy
+Understanding Hyperbaric Oxygen Therapy for Brain Injury

 Hyperbaric oxygen therapy (HBOT) involves lying in an enclosed chamber breathing pure oxygen for 60-90 minutes.

-The increased pressure compresses oxygen molecules, which lets the body absorb ten times the amount of oxygen it does under normal pressure.
+The air in the chamber is pressurized at about twice the atmospheric pressure of sea level.
+The increased pressure compresses oxygen molecules, which lets the body absorb 10 to 15 times the amount of oxygen it does under normal pressure.

-Its primary use is treating people with decompression sickness (also known as the “bends”) but it’s also approved by the FDA to treat carbon monoxide poisoning and wounds that won’t heal.
+HBOT has proven effective at treating many different health conditions.
+Its primary use is treating people with decompression sickness (also known as the “bends”) but it’s also approved by the FDA to treat carbon monoxide poisoning, radiation necrosis, and persistent wounds that will not heal.